pingcap/tidb/docs/design/2018-10-19-table-partition.md

 Table partition works on the first level of mapping, partition ID will be made equivalent of the table ID.
 A partitioned table row uses `partition id + row id` as encoded key.

-Table ID and partition IDs relationship should be maintained in the `TableInfo`.
+The relationship of Table ID and partition ID should be maintained in the `TableInfo`.

 When a new row is inserted into a partitioned table, if the row doesn't belong to any partition of the table, the operation fails.

-Handling `NULL` values refers to MySQL document https://dev.mysql.com/doc/refman/8.0/en/partitioning-handling-nulls.html
+Refer to the MySQL document https://dev.mysql.com/doc/refman/8.0/en/partitioning-handling-nulls.html for handling `NULL` values.

 ### How to read from the partitioned table